Governor Signs Budget Measure Providing $2M for Moms in Need

 The grants are optional.
 Pregnancy resource centers are not required to accept public tax dollars if they do not want to.
 But for those who do receive grant money, the funding may make a tremendous difference.

-Pro-lifers in Arkansas have worked hard to generally prohibit abortion.
+Pro-lifers in Arkansas have worked hard to prohibit abortion.
 We need to work to make abortion irrelevant and unthinkable as well.
 Supporting pregnancy resource centers is one way we can do that.

 Articles appearing on this website are written with the aid of Family Council’s researchers and writers.